 - Just select the size you need.

-A good quality option is a must for uninterrupted podcast sound recording.
-The good news is there are many in the market to choose from.
-However, the bad news is most of these products are worthless if you want good audio.
-You could end up wasting your money on buying a poor-quality product.
-As such, it becomes essential to check out a thorough overview of a top-notch podcasting audio interface such as the Scarlett solo instead of a podcast mixer to ensure you get the best podcasting product for your particular needs.
+A good quality option for a podcaster and a must for uninterrupted podcast sound recording design.
+The good news is there are many in the market.
+However, the bad news, most of these products are worthless if you want good audio.
+You could end up wasting your money on buying a poor-quality audio interface product.
+As such, it becomes essential to check out a thorough overview of a top-notch podcasting audio interface such as the Scarlett solo instead of a podcast mixer ensures you get the product for your particular needs.

 Specifications and features

 It includes a signature mic preamp of Scarlett with ample even gain.
 You also get one instrument input for handling top guitar pick-ups.
-The package also includes stereo line outputs to connect to home speakers.
-For gain control, the interface features one pair of headphones.
+The package also includes stereo line outputs for connecting home speakers.
+For gain control, the audio interface features one pair of headphones.
 Other inclusions are Softube time and tone bundle, Loopmasters samples (2GB), red plug-in suite and various pro tools.

-Making music with Scarlett solo is pretty easy.
-Ideal for songwriters and singers, it sports the legendary preamp as well as the crystal-clear DI for a guitar, bass and/or keys.
-The unique gain halos of the device make it really effortless to control your levels.
-In addition to this, the direct monitor switch, large volume dial and the headphone jack make monitoring a breeze.
+Podcasting with Scarlett solo is pretty easy.
+Ideal for songwriters and singers, it sports the legendary audio interface as well as the crystal-clear DI for a guitar, bass and/or keys.
+The unique gain halos of the device make it really effortless to control your podcast levels.
+In addition, the direct monitor switchable switch, large volume dial and the headphone jack make monitoring a breeze.

 It features a super low latency for enhanced performances.
-It is a known fact that performances get better when you have a good sound monitor mix with all that you need to hear to stay inspired – for example, delay and reverb on a guitar solo.
-The super low latency feature of the Scarlett solo allows you to monitor with native plug in effects in real time.
+It’s a known fact that podcaster performances get better when you have a good sound monitor mix with all that you need for staying inspired – for example, delay and reverb on a guitar solo.
+The super low latency feature of the Scarlett solo allows monitoring with native plug in effects in real time.
 As such, you can hear parts while you envision them and eventually record better performances.

-While it comes with so many amazing features, it does not include a mic stand or pop filter.
-Some users also say that the interface does not work well with MACBOOK.
+While it comes with so many amazing features, not including a mic stand or pop filter.
+Some users also say that the podcast audio interface does not work well with MACBOOK.
 Other than that, there are hardly any drawbacks.

-Picking the best device is the key to successful sound recording.
-With a top-rated product such as the Scarlett solo, you could enjoy seamless recording to your fullest satisfaction.
-Sturdy built, effortless recording interface, economical price, etc are a few of the perks of the Scarlett solo.
-On account of these reasons, majority of music enthusiasts use this.
-If you are serious about enjoying effortless sound recording without any hindrances, take a look at the features and benefits of Scarlett solo and you will never repent on your purchase decision.
+Picking the best device is the key for successful sound recording in your studio.
+With a top-rated studio product such as the Scarlett solo, you could enjoy seamless recording.
+Sturdy built, effortless recording audio interface for podcasting, economical price and cost, etc are a few of the perks of the Scarlett solo design.
+On account of these reasons, majority of podcasting enthusiasts use this.
+If you are serious about enjoying effortless sound recording system without any hindrances, take a look at the features and benefits of Scarlett solo and you will never repent on your purchase decision.

 Focusrite Scarlett 2i2 Second Generation Interface

 The Focusrite Scarlett 2i2 doesn’t come with any SPDIF or MIDI inputs/outputs.
-It is a pretty basic interface with a couple of balanced outputs that connect the 1/4″ TRS cables with the speakers.
-Also, there is a 1/4″ audio-in jack at the front with a dedicated volume dial.
+It’s a pretty basic audio interface with a couple of balanced outputs that connect the 1/4″ TRS cables with the speakers.
+Also, includes a 1/4″ analog audio-in jack at the front with a dedicated volume dial to adjust signal.

-Both the inputs can switch between instrument and podcast line.
-For the ideal sound with direct input (DI) guitars, you must set it to line and instrument for mics.
+Both the inputs channels or tracks are switchable between instrument and podcast line channels.
+For the ideal podcaster sound with direct input (DI) guitars, you must set it to line and instrument for mics.

-The identical 48 kHz and 64-sample setting on this second gen 2i2 offers latency as low as 7.79 ms, which is quite an improvement.
-Moreover, with the added assistance of higher rates, the setting can be dropped down to 48 kHz and 32 samples to go further down to 5.17 ms. Lower latency assists with total CPU usage, since you could employ increased buffer settings without sacrificing much latency.
+The identical 48 kHz and 64-sample audio setting on this second gen 2i2 offers latency as low as 7.79 ms, – quite an improvement.
+Moreover, with the added assistance of higher rates, the setting can be dropped down to 48 kHz and 32 samples go further down to 5.17 ms. Lower latency assists with total CPU usage, since you could employ increased buffer settings without sacrificing much latency.

 Sound Quality, Drivers and Software

-The sound is clear with zero noise for your podcast.
-Compared to the previous generation, the sound is much better.
-But the podcasting audio may not be similarly superior when compared to multiple other audio interfaces in the same class.
+Clear sound with zero noise for your podcast.
+Comparing with the previous generation, much better sound.
+But the podcasting audio interface may not be similarly superior when compared to multiple other studio audio interfaces in the same class.

 As far as Windows drivers go, you may come across a few hiccups initially.
 However, once the updates come through from Focusrite, sailing should be smooth.
 In fact, podcast audio playback would be glitch-free and clear even when you run the CPU at 90 percent.

-And the software that comes bundled in is class-leading.
+It comes with class-leading software.
 The Pro Tools pack and Live Lite 9 add some really cool pedal effects.
 Both DAWs are slimmed-down versions but still offer quite a few features.
-Some plugins are packed in too with the software package.
+Some plugins are packed in too with the podcast software package.

 - Solid build quality